jogleasonjr/midi2pi2mqtt/README.md

 ## Midi-to-Pi-to-MQTT

 Publish input from MIDI devices to MQTT using a Raspberry Pi.
+This allows you to map buttons, faders, and knobs to your home automation system.
+For example, I use this with a PadKontrol to control hue bulb brightness (knobs) and control a Volumio server (pad buttons).

 ### Dependencies
 * mido